 They certainly do!
-So here's everything you need to know about cleaning your cat, including tips on how to bathe a cat and the benefits of regular grooming sessions!
+Here’s everything you need to know about helping your cat to look their best, including tips on how to bathe a cat and the benefits of regular grooming sessions.

 Are cats clean?